-Always take this medicine exactly as described in this leaflet or as your doctor, pharmacist or nurse has told you
+Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist have told you.

 - Keep this leaflet.
-You may need to read it again. - Ask your pharmacist if you need more information or advice. - If you get any side effects, talk to your doctor, pharmacist or nurse.
+You may need to read it again. - Ask your pharmacist if you need more information or advice. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-See section 4 - You must talk to a doctor if you do not feel better or if you feel worse after 3 days in adolescents. - after 3 days in the treatment of fever and after 4 days in the treatment of pain in adults.
+See section 4. - -You must talk to a doctor if you do not feel better or if you feel worse - after 3 days in adolescents. - after 3 days in the treatment of fever and after 4 days in the treatment of pain in adults.